 Calculation of Shielded Dose Rate in Sieverts from Contaminated Surface

-Assume a surface, which is contamined by 1.0 Ci of 137Cs.
-Assume that this contaminant can be aproximated by the point isotropic source which contains 1.0 Ci of 137Cs, which has a half-life of 30.2 years.
+Assume a surface in which 1.0 Ci of 137Cs contaminates.
+Assume that this contaminant can be approximated by the point isotropic source, which contains 1.0 Ci of 137Cs, with a half-life of 30.2 years.
 Note that the relationship between half-life and the amount of a radionuclide required to give an activity of one curie is shown below.
 This amount of material can be calculated using λ, which is the decay constant of certain nuclide:

 About 94.6 percent decays by beta emission to a metastable nuclear isomer of barium: barium-137m.
 The main photon peak of Ba-137m is 662 keV.
 For this calculation, assume that all decays go through this channel.